heroku/heroku-sbt-plugin/README.md

 scala>
 ```

-If you are using Play 2.x, then you will need to upgrade `sbt-native-packager` manually
-(because Play uses version `0.7.4` by default).
+For older versions of Play 2.x it might be necessary to upgrade `sbt-native-packager` manually.
 You can do this by adding the following line of code to your `project/plugins.sbt`:

 ```